Eligible disabilities could include a:

 The application process for DSAs can take around 14 weeks.
 You should apply and send Student Finance England your evidence as early as possible to make sure you’ll have everything you need ready for the start of your course.

 You won't automatically get DSAs – you'll need to send Student Finance England evidence.
+When sending them evidence, remember to send photocopies, not originals.

 |Disability or long-term health condition||A photocopy of a report or letter from your doctor or consultant – Student Finance England can also accept a disability evidence form.|